-The third event was that the Chicago Tribune on my birthday July 14th. had a full-page advertisement in the first section paid by the “Corn Refiners Association”.
+The third event was at the Chicago Tribune on my birthday, July 14th. had a full-page advertisement in the first section paid by the “Corn Refiners Association”.
 I am sure this full-page ad ran in all major papers around the country.
 The total advertising bill could easily have been in the millions of dollars for the association.
 This is the verbatim words in the ad:

 A little sweetness in life is good.

 And what sweetens lots of our favorite foods and beverages are sugars made from corn, including high fructose corn syrup.
 It has the same calories and sweetness as table sugar and honey.
 Nutritionally, they’re all the same.
 But like many foods, sweeteners should be enjoyed in moderation.

 It is a masterful wordsmith spin on the root cause of the obesity problem in the US.

 The cost of high fructose corn syrup to the food manufacturer is less than cane sugar, even though the Department of Agriculture subsidies the cost of cane sugar.
 In turn, most food manufacturers use high fructose corn syrup or similar corn sugars instead of cane sugar in their products, because it is cheaper.
 Not that it is more nutritious or safer and healthier for the American public.
 It’s all about money and maximizing the profitability of the food manufacturer.
 In reality, most of our manufactured food products are over-sweetened.
 It goes way beyond pastry and dessert products.
 If you’ve sampled European pastry products you know what I mean.

 The statement that “Nutritionally, they’re all the same” is a false statement.
 Not in regards to sweetness or nutrition, but in regards to how the body processes the sweetener and its impact on the biological processes of the human body.